-Archimedes is describing a basic tool that is used everywhere: the lever.
-He proved mathematically that with a long enough lever, ANYONE can move the world.
+Archimedes is describing a basic tool that is used everywhere; the lever.
+He proved mathematically that with a lever long enough, ANYONE can move the world.

 For me, what Archimedes demonstrates is that tools amplify the strength of a single person to do incredible things!
 Each of us uses tools to do our jobs better.
 For example, I am typing this article on my computer which is correcting my spelling and grammatical errors while I write!

 Now, when we talk about "sales tools", what generally comes to mind are things that we buy or create to improve an individual's sales performance.
 Sales playbooks, customer "leave behinds" and CRM system are sales tools designed to amplify the results of a sales person.

 However, there is another category of sales tool which we as sales leaders tend not to employ as effectively: coaching to develop members of our teams.
 There are a number of tools in this "sales coaching category":

 The names you use for these events may vary from what I've written here, and you may have other methods to develop your people.
 If so, I'd love to hear about them!